compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 ---

 At [BMT](https://www.bmt.org/) we hold an annual hackathon for employees where we can spend three days working on something we don't normally do.
 The aim is to develop new skills, work with new people and generally have a good time.
-It can be quite hard work but the experience in invaluable.

 ## Meta hack

-Personally I wanted to explore the process of software development and opted setup a team to experiment with [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming) as this is not typically a process we would use.
+I wanted to explore the _process_ of software development and opted setup a team to experiment with [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming) as this is not typically a process we would use.
 Whilst our aim was to develop a product which could be shipped, we would do it as a Mob and see what we could learn.

 ## Mob Programming?

 Mob programming is an extreme/agile programming approach where the whole team works on the same time in the same place at the same time as described by [Woody Zuill](https://www.youtube.com/watch?v=SHOVVnRB4h0).

-This can be interpreted in different ways as many agile principals but we implemented `Mobbing` as our whole team working in the same room, with a single monitor and keyboard and having a single team member typing at any one point in time, rotating the role of 'Scribe' at a set interval.
+This can be interpreted in different ways as many agile principals but we implemented `Mobbing` as our whole team working in the same room, with a single monitor and keyboard and having a single team member typing at any one point in time, rotating the role of *Typer* at a set interval.

 Specifically we chose: